 Secure user authentication and session privacy while performing routine monitoring and maintenance tasks are provided by the OpenSSH implementations of the "secure shell" daemon, sshd and its companion "secure copy" utility, scp.
-The Apache implementation of the Hyper Text Transport Protocol (HTTP) with Secure Sockets Layer (SSL) daemon (httpd) provides for a secure, encrypted session with a digital certificate.
+Secure monitoring via web browser is provided by the Apache implementation of the Hyper Text Transport Protocol (HTTP) with Secure Sockets Layer (SSL) daemon, (httpd).
 The NET-SNMP implementation of the Simple Network Management Protocol (SNMP) daemon, snmpd conforms to the latest Internet standard, known as SNMPv3, which also supports secure user authentication and session privacy.

 SSH, Telnet, SNMP and HTTP are all enabled with default passwords.
 To ensure security, change the passwords or disable the protocols.
-To change the passwords for SSH, Telnet and HTTP use the csyspasswa command.
+To change the passwords for SSH, Telnet and HTTP use the gsyspasswa command.
 To change the passwords/community strings for SNMP see Appendix C - SNMP.